isabella232/solutions-geoevent-java/solutions-geoevent/adapters/CAP-adapter/README.md

 ![Image of service](doc/service.png)

-* In GeoEvent Processor Manager, navigate to ‘Services’ > ‘Monitor’ and observe the GeoEvent Processor components, the should be similar to the illustratoin below (note: your names/outputs may differ).
+* In GeoEvent Processor Manager, navigate to ‘Services’ > ‘Monitor’ and observe the GeoEvent Processor components, they should be similar to the illustration below (note: your names/outputs may differ).

 ![Image of monitor](doc/monitor.png)

 * One at a time, copy the "CAP-" XML files from solutions-geoevent-java\data\simulation_files into the input folder created during the input step and observe the values increase on the Monitor page and the selected outputs are updated.
-    * Note: each CAP message may generate multiple geoevents.
+    * Note: each CAP message may generate multiple GeoEvents.

 ### Testing with Live Data Feeds